 To understand how the KNN algorithm works, let's consider the steps involved in using KNN for classification:

-Step 2: We need to find the K neighbors based on any distance metric.
+Step 2: We need to find the “K” neighbors based on any distance metric.
 It can be Euclidean, Manhatten, or our custom distance metric.
-We will have the test sample on which we want the prediction.
-The Closest K samples in the training data from this test sample will be our K neighbors.
+We will have the “test sample” on which we want the prediction.
+The closest K samples in the training data from this “test sample” will be our K neighbors.

 In the KNN algorithm, the value of K can range from 1 to the total number of samples.
-A small value of K means that the model is prone to overfitting and vulnerable to outliers.
+A small value of K means the model is prone to overfitting and vulnerable to outliers.
 This model will have high variance and low bias.
 On the other hand, a model with a high value of K will have low variance and high bias, resulting in underfitting.
-As the value of K is slowly increased from 1 to the number of training samples, the model will smooth out the boundary surfaces.
+As the value of K slowly increases from 1 to the number of training samples, the model will smooth out the boundary surfaces.

 K = 1: A model with K=1 will have 0 training error and hard boundaries for determining the class of test query.